Mitragliatrice/-ColtonMathews--rails-competency-test-/README.md

 ## Database

-Use sqlite
+X Use sqlite

 ## Testing

-Use minitest as the test suite.
+It was requested we use minitest.
+I'm not familiar with minitest and I have little time to learn, so in order to complete the project, I implimented Rspec.

 ## Authentication

-Devise can be used for authentication.
+Devise

 ## Templating

-slim (Prefered), haml, erb
+X ERB